onrelay/sipxecs/sipXwiki/restapi.rst

 **Specific Response Codes:** N/A

 **HTTP Method:** GET
-  Retrieves a list of all REST server settings in the system.
+  Retrieves a list of all REST API settings in the system.

 **Example**::